Hannah Cain

-Hannah Jade Cain (born 11 February 1999) is a professional footballer who plays as a forward for Leicester City in the FA Women's Super League.
+Hannah Jade Cain (born 11 February 1999) is a professional footballer who plays as a forward for Leicester City in the FA Women's Super League and the Wales national football team.
 She has represented both England on the under-17, under-19 and under-21 national teams, and represented Wales at under-16, under-17 level and senior level.
+She is eligible to play for Wales through her maternal grandfather.

 Club career

 Sheffield FC

 Cain began her development at the Sheffield United Centre of Excellence.
 In 2016, Cain joined Sheffield FC in the WSL 2.
 In October 2016, Cain won the Future Star award at the Sheffield Olympic Legacy Celebration of Sport awards.
 Cain left Sheffield after they were relegated to the National League for failing to meet the new Championship licensing criteria.
 In her final season with the club she was named Supporters' Player of the Year.

 Everton

 In July 2018, Cain signed with Everton on her first full-time professional contract.
 She made her debut for the Blues against Manchester City as a substitute.
 Cain scored her first goal for the Blues against Reading in November 2018.
 On 27 May 2020, Cain left Everton after her contract expired.